jflamy/owlcms4/src/main/markdown/docs/Heroku.md

   - You should see a set of four numbers separated by dots like `24.157.203.247`  .
 This the address you should use -- owlcms will reject connections coming from other places than your competition router.

   Note that if you use the OWLCMS_IP or -Dip settings, these will take precedence over what is in the database.

+- If you have set a password, you may need to set the OWLCMS_BACKDOOR variable to avoid entering passwords on the screens used for video broadcasting.

 ## Configuration Parameters